toncenter/ton-http-api/README.md

 ### How to point the service to my own lite server?

 Copy `config/mainnet.json` and overwrite section `liteservers` with your liteserver.
 Assign `TON_API_LITE_SERVER_CONFIG` to path to your config, run `./configure.py` and rebuild the project.

+### How to run multiple API instances on single machine?

+- Clone the repo as many times as many instances you need to the folders with different names (otherwise docker-compose containers will conflict).
+- Configure each instance to have unique exposed ports (`TON_API_HTTP_PORT` and `TON_API_MONGODB_PORT`).
+- Build and run every instance.
+- Note: only one instance is allowed to have SSL enabled.

 ### How to update tonlibjson library?